 - Dispensing Closures: Include sprays, pumps and droppers.
 Often used in the pharmaceutical industry.

-- Flip-Top Closures: Easy to open and close, generally used for personal care products like shampoo.
+- Flip-Top Closures: Easy to open and close, commonly used for personal care products such as shampoo.

 - Child-Resistant Closures: Used in the pharmaceutical industry to prevent accidental ingestion by children.